homes-in-asia/homes-in-asia/about.md

 I am reimagining the asian real-estate industry.

 I will provide real-estate agents fully featured free real-estate websites.
-In addition I will provide them with professional looking business cards, letterheads, news paper advertisement templates to transcend their business.
+In addition I will provide them with professional looking business cards, letterheads, news paper advertisement artwork to transcend their business.

 Owners will have the ability to freely advertise their property.

-One day what I do at Homes in Asia will be the international standard in real-estate.
+What I do at Homes in Asia will one day be the international standard in real-estate.

 For those of you who know me, you will be aware by now that my ambition is unlimited.
 You know that I will settle for nothing short of greatness, or I will die trying.